usulpro/test-codesandbox/Task.md

 ### 2 User card

-User card should output the following details about a Github user who's name was entered in the form:
+User card should output the following details about a Github user whose name was entered in the form:

 - User avatar
 - List of user's public Github repositories
 - User email (assuming this is the email entered in the form)
 - User relocation city (taken from the form)

-User's repository list should be sorted by number of stars (from the most starred) and should contain the following details:
+The user’s repository list should be sorted by a count of stars (from the most starred) and should contain the following details:
 - Repository name
 - Count of stars
 - A link to the repository card (already implemented in this app see `pages/repository/[owner]/[name]`).